melparker101/p50/datasets/README.md

 # Datasets
-Three single cell RNA-seq ovary datasets were used, availible online.
-Seven in-house summary statistics were used.

 ### Ovary scRNA-seq datasets
-Download the relevant files to p50/data/counts/<geo_accession>.
 The GSE .md files in this sub directory contain general information about each dataset used.
-- GSE202601
+- GSE202601 *†
-- GSE118127
+- GSE118127 *†
-- GSE213216
+- GSE213216 †
+- GSE189960 *†
+- GSE192722 *†
+- GSE206143 *†

+* Dataset used for CELLECT
+† Dataset used for FindMarkers()

 ### GWAS Sumstats (build 37/hg19)
 Move the in-house GWAS summary statistic files into p50/data/sumstats/original.